 In addition to learning about STEM fields and careers, the Out4STEM program cultivates a greater understanding of LGBTQIA history, and provides opportunities to engage with scientists, educators, activists, medical practitioners, and historians who are part of the community.
 The discrimination that LGBTQIA individuals face interacts with other aspects of their identity, from class to race or religion, and so discussions of the history will touch on other civil rights movements (Like the Civil Rights movement of the 1950s-1970s that tackled racial inequality, the women’s liberation movement, and the labor movement) that occurred in parallel to, or otherwise influenced, various LGBTQIA activist movements.

 Out4STEM started as a collaborative program between The College of Physicians of Philadelphia, Educational Justice Coalition, and the University of Pennsylvania’s LGBTPM+.
 It has since grown into an after-school program hosted at the Mütter Museum of The College of Physicians.
-It is currently organized by Victor Gomes (he/him), a PhD student in Psychology at the University of Pennsylvania who studies how children learn language.
-If you have any inquiries about the program, please feel free to contact Victor at email@example.com.
+It is currently organized by Victor Gomes (), a PhD student in Psychology at the University of Pennsylvania who studies how children learn language.

 The Out4STEM internship program seeks addresses the unique challenges facing LGBTQIA youth while providing a safe environment to learn about careers in science and medicine.
 It focuses on the following areas: